mikahado/gwe/README.md

 // Returns an image with the src set to the new book's page 4 (zero-indexed) image
 // Assumes there is an image located in:
 // ./public/assets/book/uniqueId/pages/4.jpg

+return <audio src={myBook.pageData[3].audio.get(props.lang)}/>
+// Returns an audio element with the src set to the new book's page 4 audio narration
+// Chooses the audio file to load based on the app's current language
+// Assumes there is an audio located in:
+// ./public/assets/book/uniqueId/audio/[Current Language i.e. 'eng' or 'spa']/4.mp3
 ```

 The Book data model is looked at `src/data/model/book.js`.